Kaamkiya/devl/README.md

 people learn to code.
 It was also built so that everyone would have easy access to cheatsheets, resources, and everything in between, right from the CLI.

+Devl stands for DEVeloper + Learn.
+Only after did I realize that I had a perfect icon :)

 Also, because I hate having dependencies with a passion, devl has none.

 ## Installation